smay1613/Qt-Paint/README.md

 	* mode <arguments(slave/master)> - Paint application can work in two modes - slave or master.
 					   Master will stream it's painted image to slaves.

+## Documentation

+Run runDoxygen.sh script for generating the Doxygen documentation.

 ### Prerequisites

-Qt 5.11 with network module and with Qt Quick.
+Qt 5.12 with network module and with Qt Quick.